 Chris has more than 25 years of experience in roll-to-roll and thin film device technologies, having headed Printing and Patterning at Kodak European Research, which supported Kodak’s Printing and Display businesses.
 Chris is an inventor on 51 patents.
 In addition to his role in Eight19, Chris is also Director of the EPSRC Centre for Innovative Manufacturing in Large-Area Electronics based at Cambridge University, having previously been the Director of Cambridge University’s CIKC, which supported the technology development from which Eight19 was spun-out.

 Adrian is a Chartered Accountant, with over 20 years CFO experience in various technology businesses including 15 years with the leading provider of geo-information products and services, Infoterra Ltd. He is currently CFO for a number of VC backed companies.

-Christoph has been developing flexible electronic products for 15 years and is passionate about commercialising sustainable technology.
+Christoph has been developing flexible opto-electronic devices and electronic products for 15 years and is passionate about commercialising sustainable technology.
 He started his career at the forefront of research and moved quickly into process scale-up roles at Philips and several high-tech start-ups, including Polymer Vision and Solar Press.
 Christoph holds an engineering degree from ETH Zurich and a PhD in Physics from Cambridge.

 Richard is an experienced Engineer with many years in the high tech and aerospace sectors.
 He has a strong background in Lean Manufacturing and Process Control.
 He has successfully transferred and managed new technologies into commercial production for Smiths Aerospace, TWI and Cambridge University.